 - On foot workers not being able to hear alarms due to equipment malfunction or environmental noise.

 - Pedestrians not noticing a moving vehicle behind them.

 - Drivers or operators wrongly assuming the area is clear.

 Proximity monitoring systems can be tailor made to tackle all the above mentioned causes for workplace injuries or worse.
 It can protect vehicle operators from accidental collisions with stationary equipment, other vehicles and pedestrians.
-It can limit worker accessibility for hazardous zones.
-It can also be of use in evacuation and lone worker scenarios.
+It allows limiting worker accessibility for hazardous zones.
+And proximity monitoring has proven to be of great use in evacuation and lone worker scenarios.

 Proximity monitoring not only has the potential to avoid accidents as they were about to happen, but also assists in preventing future ones.